netenglabs/suzieq/docs/2020-priority.md

 * By telling us which of these tasks you care to see sooner than later
 * Signing up to help with some of the tasks
 * Suggesting items that you care about but are missing from this list.
 The best way to do this is to open an issue.
-Please do add some color about how you intend to use Suzieq with that feature.
+Please do add some color about how you intend to use SuzieQ with that feature.
 * Writing some tests and/or documentation
 * Funding us to do the work :)